lphan/ML-Practices/README.md

 You can always extend/ change/ update this package 'Starts'.
 "

 - Finally, it's Open Source on Open Data.
-In a Github's way, just 'fork, do what you like and pull request'

 Loop_of_the_path_to_DataScience_and_MachineLearning: